curl/everything-curl/project/comm.md

 shadows and starts helping out more.
-To keep this ship going forward as well as possible, it is important that we maintain open discussions and that is one of the reasons why we frown upon users who take discussions privately or try to e-mail individual team members about development issues, questions, debugging or whatever.
+To keep this ship going forward as well as possible, it is important that we maintain open discussions and that is one of the reasons why we frown upon users who take discussions privately or try to email individual team members about development issues, questions, debugging or whatever.

 In this day, mailing lists may be considered the old style of communication — no fancy web forums or similar.
 Using a mailing list is therefore becoming an art that is not practised everywhere and may be a bit strange and unusual to you.
 But fear not.
-It is just about sending emails to an address that then sends that e-mail out to all the subscribers.
+It is just about sending emails to an address that then sends that email out to all the subscribers.
 Our mailing lists have at most a few thousand subscribers.
 If you are mailing for the first time, it might be good to read a few old mails first to get to learn the culture and what's considered good practice.